 Michael Chadwick received his master of science degree in mental health counseling and psychological services from Salem State College.
 He is a member in good standing with the American Mental Health Counselors Association and the Massachusetts Mental Health Counselors Association.
 Michael is a licensed mental health counselor and has extensive experience working with adolescents in educational settings.
 Michael has a comprehensive understanding of special education and local resources.
 He specializes in the areas of anger management and conflict resolution.
 Michael enjoys clinical supervision, consultation, individual counseling with latency age children, adolescents and adults.

 Robin Risso received her master’s in counseling from Cambridge College in Cambridge, MA in 2000.
 She is a licensed marriage and family therapist and has been a clinical member in good standing with the American Association for Marriage and Family Therapy.
 Robin is an Approved Supervisor for the American Association of Marriage and Family Therapy, coaching clinicians entering the field.
 Robin’s work has a strong focus in working from a relational perspective with adults, teens, and couples.
 Areas of expertise include working with complex family systems, couples counseling, adolescent and transitional age issues.
-Robin utilizes a variety of therapeutic models including CBT, DBT, IFS, EMDR, Experiential Therapy and Discernment Counseling for couples unsure of their path.
+Robin utilizes a variety of therapeutic models including neurofeedback, CBT, DBT, IFS, EMDR, Experiential Therapy and Discernment Counseling for couples unsure of their path.
 Intervention techniques are explored to ensure that treatment is always centered on the voice(s) of those she is working with.
-Robin is EAGALA model certified and is a member of the Equine Assisted Growth and Learning Association.
+Robin is EAGALA model trained.

 Amy Bolton received her master’s degree in counseling from Gordon-Conwell.
 She completed the dual track program specializing in both mental health counseling and marriage and family counseling.
 Amy is an active member of the American Association of Marriage and Family Therapy and an intuitive clinician that enjoys working with children, adolescents and adults in individual, group and family settings.
 Amy’s utilizes a variety of therapeutic models of such as EMDR, neurofeedback, CBT, DBT and IFS.